Queen Rania Meets Nuns Of Rosary Sisters Visitation Home

 Date

-Queen Rania Al Abdullah visited the Rosary Sisters Visitation Home on Monday, expressing her warm greetings for Christmas and wishes for peace and security in the region.
+AMMAN - her majesty Queen Rania visited the Rosary Sisters Visitation Home on Monday, expressing her warm greetings for Christmas and wishes for peace and security in the region.

-In a meeting with the nuns, Queen Rania expressed her gratitude for their contributions to humanitarian and educational fields in Jordan and abroad.
+In a meeting with the nuns, Queen Rania expressed her gratitude for their contributions to humanitarian and educational fields in Jordan and abroad, according to a statement from Office of Her Majesty.

 Her Majesty also stopped by to check on the health of a nun recovering from a recent surgery.